Requirements Discovery For Business Analyst

 6. Requirements management: This step involves managing the requirements throughout the development process.
 This includes tracking requirements, prioritizing them, and ensuring that they are met.
 There are a variety of requirements management tools that can be used to help with this process.

-See also How To Become A Software Tester Without A Degree
+See also How To Write A Software Test Plan

 Challenges in Requirements Discovery